 History of the Plant

-The plant is named is believed to have been named after Lord Krishna and has an age oil history.
-The species name commemorates botanist Johann konig.
+The plant is believed to have been named after Lord Krishna and has an age old history.
+The species name commemorates botanist Johann Konig.

 Commonly known Benefits